 Run the quarterly audit, and act on it

-The seat-level audit from guide 3 is not a one-time exercise.
+The seat-level audit in Evaluating Spend is not a one-time exercise.
 It is the operating cadence of an AI program that works.
 Every quarter, you pull the report.
 You sort by activity.
 You kill the bottom third of seats.
 You redirect the savings.
-You ask the top decile what they need.
+You ask your champions what they need.
 You act on the answer within thirty days.

 This sounds like an obvious operations habit.
 It is.
 Almost no one does it.
 The reason is that the first time you do it, you have to take a tool away from someone who said in a survey that they “find AI useful.”
 The audit shows they have not opened it in sixty days.
 The survey was polite.
 The audit is the truth.
 Choose the audit.
 The second quarter is much easier than the first.